What is Competency Modeling?

 - handling differences in work styles effectively when working with coworkers,

-- capitalizing on strengths of others on a team to get work done,
+- capitalizing on the strengths of others on a team to get work done,

 - anticipating potential conflicts and addressing them directly and effectively,